oshiomah1/oshiomah1.github.io/_posts/2023-3-21-Week_10_Walkthrough.md

 Look at your file `Secondary_clustering_dendrograms.pdf`.
 Each cluster has a separate dendrogram- choose one containing a genome from your sample- we are going to analyze two genomes from this cluster in the following section of this lab.
 (All the file names start with the sample the bin was obtained from!)

-## Important note about file names
+## Important note about file locations and names

-I forgot to rename the protein fastas from `.fasta` to `.faa` before running dRep, so the clustering dendrograms are going to have file names that end in `.fasta`.
-I've since named them to prevent confusion: The DNA sequence files are in `/class_data/sample_bins/all_contigs/` and end in `.fna`; the protein/AA sequence files are in `/class_data/sample_bins/all_proteins/` and end in `.faa`.
+The DNA sequence files are in `/class_data/dRep_output/dereplicated_genomes` and end in `.fna`; the protein/AA sequence files are in `/class_data/dRep_output/dereplicated_proteins/` and end in `.faa`.

 ## Running orthologer

 Choose two genomes that are in this same primary cluster.
-Now, get the *protein* fasta files for those bins from the folder `/class_data/sample_bins/all_proteins/` and copy them into your home directory.
+Now, get the *protein* fasta files for those bins from the folder `/class_data/dRep_output/dereplicated_proteins` and copy them into your home directory.

 I like to make directories before I run analyses, so let's make one in our home directory (`mkdir ~/orthologer`) and copy these bins into it: